If you’re going to turkey hunt, take some time and dig into the knowledge dropped by the legendary turkey hunter Michael Waddell.

-No doubt this authenticity is why he’s the most popular hunting show celeb of all time.
-But don’t let his aw-shucks drawl from Booger Bottom, Georgia, fool you; A turkey-calling champion as a teen, he’s one of the best all-around hunters of a generation, and nothing revs him up quite like the thundering gobble of a fiery longbeard.
+No doubt this authenticity is why he’s one of the most popular hunting show celebs of all time.
+But don’t let his aw-shucks drawl from Booger Bottom, Georgia, fool you.
+A turkey-calling champion as a teen, he’s one of the best all-around hunters of a generation, and nothing revs him up quite like the thundering gobble of a fiery longbeard.

 Like any pursuit, you must put yourself in a position to be successful.
 This means hunting where turkeys are.
 And the only way to truly know where turkeys live—and where they eat, sleep, and breed—is to scout.
 Fact is, great scouting can afford an average hunter great success.
 Problem is, today many of us don’t have time to get out much during the season, much less invest precious days off into scouting.

 “If you know a gobbler’s hangouts, food sources, and daily patterns, then huntin’ him can be easy.
 But while on the road filming, I rarely have time to scout.
 So, this is where modern technology, smartphone-based apps like BaseMap are handy.
 Trailcams can do your homework for you if you place them ahead of time; and don’t forget about local intel like texting a buddy or a farmer to ask, “Seen any birds?”